Passport to English Logo

 Grammar

-We can use "used to," but not "would," to talk about past situations (not repeated actions).
+We can use used to, but not would, to talk about long-term situations in the past.

 Select "used to" or "would" for the following situations.
-In some there is more than one correct answer (for repeated actions both are correct).
+In some cases, there is more than one correct answer (for repeated actions, both are correct).

 1. I visit my grandma every weekend.